asmuth-archive/sqltap/README.md

 A question that comes up frequently is "Why would I want use a proxy to retrieve records from MySQL rather than accessing it directly"?

-SQLTap was created under the name "LoveOS Fast Fetch Service" while re-designing substantial part of the DaWanda.com ecommerce application.
+SQLTap was created under the name "LoveOS Fast Fetch Service" while re-designing a substantial part of the DaWanda.com ecommerce application.
 The goal was to improve page render times and to obviate some of the anti-patterns that are commonly found in ORM-based web apps.
 These are the main reasons that led to the decision: